hfahrudin/FastEmotRecognition/README.md

 ## Facex: Lightweight, High-Performance Facial Expression Classifier

+**facex** is a Python library for detecting faces and classifying emotions in images lightweight, efficient threading and object pooling for concurrent processing making it suitable for high-performance applications.

+**NOTE:**  The model was trained some time ago.
+While it performs well, newer advancements in the field may offer improved results

 ## Features
 - **Face Detection**: Uses Haar cascades to detect faces in images.